mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 Computing which Single View should be re-created given a specific change event is now a responsibility of the [Single View Trigger Generator](/fast_data/single_view_trigger_generator.md), which should be configured accordingly.
 In this [page](/fast_data/configuration/single_view_trigger_generator.md) can be found an explanation on how to configure it.

-In case the System Of Record of your concern is currently adopting a Fast Data [_standard_ architecture](/fast_data/architecture.md#standard-architecture), which means the Real-Time Updater was responsible also of triggering Single Views re-generation, the Single View Trigger Generator plugin has to be introduced in the system, since
+In case the System of Record of your concern is currently adopting a Fast Data [_standard_ architecture](/fast_data/architecture.md#standard-architecture), which means the Real-Time Updater was responsible also of triggering Single Views re-generation, the Single View Trigger Generator plugin has to be introduced in the system, since
 Projection Storer only supports Fast Data [_event-driven_ architectures](/fast_data/architecture.md#event-driven-architecture).